shingkid/data-mining-suicide-sg/README.md

 `urlmarker.py` written by @gruber was used to Regex match urls during data cleaning.
 `malletmodel2ldamodel()` method is a fix for converting ldamallet to ldamodel provided by [Roger Mähler](https://groups.google.com/forum/#!topic/gensim/ZesMoKZCf4c).

-Superb guidance from Dr Kyong Jin Shim at the School of Information Systems, Singapore Management University.
+Many thanks to Dr Kyong Jin Shim for her superb support and guidance.